Communication Disorders

 Undergraduate Information

 The NMSU undergraduate program in Communication Disorders offers a pre-professional Bachelor of Science degree that prepares students for graduate work in Speech-Language Pathology or Audiology.
-Students who complete a Bachelor’s degree in Communication Disorders may either go on to complete a Master’s degree in Speech-Language Pathology, complete a doctoral degree in Audiology, or complete additional supervised clinical hours to become a Speech-Language Pathology Assistant (SLP-A) or Apprentice of Speech-Language Pathology (ASL).
-The State of New Mexico does not license Speech-Language Pathology Assistants, but it may do so in the future.
+Students who complete a Bachelor’s degree in Communication Disorders may either go on to complete a Master’s degree in Speech-Language Pathology, complete a doctoral degree in Audiology, or complete additional supervised clinical hours to become a Speech-Language Pathology Assistant (SLP-A) or the comparable Apprentice of Speech-Language Pathology (ASL) in New Mexico.

 Students who have declared a major in Communication Disorders are required to successfully complete a minimum of 120 credits for the Bachelor of Science degree in Communication Disorders.
-This includes a minimum of 48 upper-division credits and a minimum of 9 credits from an approved list of electives.
+This includes a minimum of 48 upper-division credits.

 Graduate Information

-The Department of Communication Disorders at NMSU offers a Master’s degree in Speech-Language Pathology, which meets the educational requirements for certification by the American Speech-Language-Hearing Association (ASHA) as well as the educational requirements for state licensure in all states within the U.S. Students entering the graduate program with an undergraduate major in Communication Disorders can expect to complete the program in two years (including the summer between the two years) and be awarded a Masters of Arts in Communication Disorders with a specialization in Speech-Language Pathology.
-To complete this course of study, each student is expected to meet the program’s academic and clinical competency criteria aligned with the requirements of state and national certifying bodies for licensure and clinical certification.
+The Department of Communication Disorders at NMSU offers a Master’s degree in Speech-Language Pathology, which meets the educational requirements for certification by the American Speech-Language-Hearing Association (ASHA) as well as the educational requirements for state licensure in all states within the U.S. Students entering the graduate program with an undergraduate major in Communication Disorders can expect to complete the program in two years (including the summer between the two years) of full-time study or in three years of part-time study and be awarded a Masters of Arts in Communication Disorders with a specialization in Speech-Language Pathology.
+To complete this course of study, each student is expected to meet the program’s academic and clinical competency criteria which are aligned with the requirements of state and national certifying bodies for licensure and clinical certification.
 The graduate program for students without a background in Communication Disorders is generally one year longer because one year of leveling coursework is required.

 Please apply to our graduate program in Speech-Language Pathology via the CSDCAS.
 The deadline for applications is February 1st of each year.

-Professors: Dr. Boutsen; Associate Professors: Dr. Lehnert-LeHouillier; Assistant Professors: Dr. Rafferty, Dr. Shivabasappa, Dr. Wilson; College Assistant Professors: Mrs. Borrego, Mrs. Ogaz, Emeritus Professors: Dr. Farmer, Dr. Valdez
+Professors: Dr. Boutsen; Associate Professors: Dr. Lehnert-LeHouillier; Assistant Professors: Dr. Rafferty, Dr. Stone, Dr. Young; College Professors: Dr. Spencer; College Assistant Professors: Dr. De Froy, Ms. Norris, Ms. Ogaz, Emeritus Professors: Dr. Farmer, Dr. Valdez

-Dr. Boutsen, Ph.D.
-(Southern Illinois University): motor speech disorders, voice disorders, fluency disorders, anatomy and physiology of speech mechanisms;
+Dr. Boutsen, Ph.D., CCC-SLP, (Southern Illinois University): motor speech disorders, voice disorders, fluency disorders, anatomy and physiology of speech mechanisms;

-Dr. Lehnert-Lehouiller, Ph.D.
-(State University of New York at Buffalo): speech science, speech sound disorders, autism spectrum disorders, voice disorders;
+Dr. Lehnert-Lehouiller, Ph.D., CCC-SLP, (State University of New York at Buffalo): speech science, speech sound disorders, autism spectrum disorders, voice disorders;

-Mrs. Ogaz, M.A., (New Mexico State University): pediatric speech and language disorders, early intervention, autism spectrum disorders;
+Ms. Ogaz, M.A., CCC-SLP, (New Mexico State University): pediatric speech and language disorders, early intervention, autism spectrum disorders;

 Dr. Rafferty, Ph.D.
-(University of Tennessee Health Science Center): adult neurogenic language disorders, EEG;
+(University of Tennessee Health Science Center): adult neurogenic language disorders, cognitive communication disorders, neuroanatomy and physiology;

 Sign Language Courses